Bruce Dorn on the importance of saying ‘yes’ and the joys of mentorship

 © Bruce Dorn

-Over the course of your career you’ve gotten to do a little bit of everything—how have you avoided being pigeon-holed to one type of work?
+Over the course of your career you’ve gotten to do a bit of everything—how have you avoided being pigeon-holed to one type of work?

 I think of myself as a general practitioner or a specialist in a bunch of things, and it was figuring out how to become a specialist in a bunch of things that made me have a really long career.
-I knew a lot of with five-year career arcs who came in, were really awesome at some particular thing, and then they were gone.
+I knew a lot of people with five-year career arcs who came in, were really awesome at some particular thing, and then they were gone.
 I signed onto the process of reinvention pretty early on.
-So anytime I was getting a good response to something, I would be moving on to something else.
+So anytime I was getting a good response to something, I would be on to something else.
 If possible I would also cross-train—work between tabletop, automotive, food and beverage, comedy, whatever else.
 I kept those skill sets separated in the perception of my customers.
 Nobody wants to go to a general practitioner for brain surgery—but you could be a brain surgeon and still be a general practitioner.
 I tried to figure out how to get pretty good at a bunch of different types of work.
 Back in the day, I had multiple sales reps who would shop my reel, and my photography around to very individual disciplines.

 So the people who were hiring you for fashion work at the time were only seeing your fashion work, not necessarily all the other things that you were doing?